imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/good traits/Reliance.md

 1. **The First Level**: Reliance is confidence in someone trusted with a task, such as a lawyer in a legal case.
 2. **The Second Level**: A deeper reliance, similar to a child running to their mother for comfort, trusting her care without questioning.
 3. **The Third Level**: The highest form of reliance, where a person surrenders entirely to Allah, like a body in the hands of a washer.
 At this level, the person understands they have no choice, as everything is predestined (qadr), and they await whatever Allah decrees.
-At this stage, supplication or asking for things is unnecessary, as the person's full trust lies in Allah's will.
-Supplication is, however, necessary in the other two levels.

 ## The Third Pillar: Deeds